Takaovi/BatchStealer/README.md

 3. Run the batch file

 ### Use cases
-* Obfuscate(or not, FUD anyways) and add to a winforms resource, fully FUD and hidden.
-(Bat visible in appdata folder, if user doesn't expect it they won't check there though)
+* Obfuscate (or not, FUD anyways) add as winforms resource.
-* Obfuscate(or not, FUD anyways) and put inside another batch file.
+* Obfuscate (or not, FUD anyways) and put inside another batch file.

 # Features